Back to menu | Back to clickable plan | Back to topic (Egyptian deities)

 Photo: Klaus Heese.

-The south-east corner of the courtyard.
+The north-east corner of the courtyard.

 The shrine of Serapis in the courtyard, seen from the north.